 The trick is to look appropriate at both without having to change clothes.

 Look for a dress with simple lines that can be dressed up or down.
 Add a little jacket and simple earrings for the daytime ceremony but tuck a pair of dangle sparkly earrings and some great bracelets in your bag for the evening reception.
-It's the same day-to-night trick women have been pulling off for years at the office—there's no reason it can't work for the wedding guest as well.Continue to 3 of 8 below.
+It's the same day-to-night trick women have been pulling off for years at the office—there's no reason it can't work for a wedding guest as well.Continue to 3 of 8 below.

 03 of 08

-What to Wear to a Casual Evening Wedding
+Casual Evening Wedding

 04 of 08

-What to Wear to a Formal Daytime Fall Wedding
+Formal Daytime Fall Wedding

 If you're going to a formal daytime wedding, you should wear a smart, short dress or a sharp suit.
 The dress should be formal, but not beaded or black.
-Stick to bright colors and lighter fabrics to look appropriate for daytime.
+Stick to bright colors and lighter fabrics to look appropriate for the daytime.

 The trick is to find a dress that looks sophisticated rather than stuffy.
 Save the plain black for the office, and look for rich colors and fabrics that will help make a dress appropriate for a fall wedding.Continue to 5 of 8 below.